Alenquer Agassizi's Dwarf Cichlid (Apistogramma cf. agassizii) - Tank-Bred!

 This Agassizi variant is one of the most spectacularly colored!

 The Alenquer Agassizi's Dwarf Cichlid (Apistogramma cf. agassizii) is a very beautiful and very uncommon variant of the superspecies.
-Adult males are have a great deal of blue, purple, and yellow or yellow/orange coloration!
+Adult males have a great deal of blue, purple, and yellow or yellow/orange coloration!
 As with most dwarf cichlids, adult females are less colorful by comparison, but still have a good amount of coloration (partiularly yellow and black with some red/orange highlights) and have an attractive appearance with plenty of personality.

-The Alenquer Agassizi's Cockatoo Dwarf Cichlid will thrive in an aquarium with a sandy substrate and plenty of refuge such as clay pots, driftwood, and rock formations.
+The Alenquer Agassizi's Dwarf Cichlid will thrive in an aquarium with a sandy substrate and plenty of refuge such as clay pots, driftwood, and rock formations.
 It is an excellent candidate for the planted aquarium, but it also needs a fair amount of open space.
 This cichlid is generally compatible with other peaceful fish as long as it has plenty of room.
 Territoriality is typically at its peak during spawning.
 Dwarf shrimp and other small, delicate invertebrates should not be kept with the Alenquer Agassizi's Dwarf Cichlid, but more durable, larger shrimp and snails could possibly make good tankmates in a large enough aquarium.
 If spawning is desired, tankmates of other species should be kept to a minimum or avoided altogether.

 Feeding is simple for the unfussy Alenquer Agassizi's Dwarf Cichlid.
 High-quality dry, frozen, and live meaty foods will all be readily accepted.
 Quality and variety are the keys to a diet that will ensure that this fish maintains optimal health and coloration.